ayshiff/ayshiff.github.io/_posts/2020-09-22-How to be more productive.md

 </div>

 This feeling is quite normal !
 Usually **motivation comes after productivity**.
-It's the same problem writers have with the clean sheet.
+It's the same problem writers have with the *"blank page syndrome"*.
 Start by **doing something**, anything, cut your work into small pieces and **start** with a small task, just to get into the **"work" mode**.

 <br/>